 Bambora Location & Ownership

 Bambora is a registered ISO/MSP of Wells Fargo Bank’s Canadian branch in Toronto, Ontario, and has offices located at #200-1803 Douglas Street, #302, Victoria, BC V8T 4M1.
 Johan Tjärnberg is the Founder of Bambora and Daniel Nordholm is listed as the CEO.

 Bambora Review Table of Contents

 - Costs & Contract: Bambora offers a month-to-month contract with flat-rate pricing and no early termination fee.

-- Complaints & Service: Bambora has received fewer than 10 public complaints.
+- Complaints & Service: Bambora complaints number fewer than 10 on public complaints forums.

-- BBB Rating: Bambora has an “A+” rating and has received 2 complaints in the past 3 years.
+- BBB Rating: Bambora (as Worldline) has an “A+” rating and has received 0 complaints in the past 3 years.
 The company has been accredited by the Better Business Bureau since 2017.

 - Sales & Marketing: Bambora does not hire independent sales representatives and has not received some complaints about its sales practices.